gitforwork2/gitforwork.github.io/_posts/2017-01-19-h4-ead-application.md

 If you are looking for H4 EAD application process, you have come to the right place.
 = image goes here =

 Heads up, keep your immigration documents, checkbooks ready.
 You may also have to print/copy/fill certain documents and also you will need two passport sized photographs.
+H4 EAD application doesn't have premium processing.
+But if your primary H1b spouse is due for H1b extension, then H4 EAD can also be applied with that application.
+If H1b extension is upgraded to premium then as a courtesy USCIS also approves EAD within the premium time frame.
+Also note that spouses in other visas like F1/H1b can apply for H4 change of status (COS) and EAD concurrently.

 With that, let's proceed to the actual steps,

 #### Table of Contents
  - [H4 EAD Eligibility](#h4-ead-eligibility)